Cheshire and Wirral Partnership NHS Foundation Trust

 Cheshire and Wirral Partnership NHS Foundation Trust (CWP) provides mental health services, learning disability services and substance misuse services across Cheshire and Wirral, England.
 Additionally it provides various specialist services in Liverpool, Bolton, Warrington, Halton and Trafford, and community health services in Western Cheshire.

-CWP has around 15,000 foundation trust members.
-It employs more than 3,400 staff across 65 sites and serves a population of over a million people.
+CWP has around 14,700 foundation trust members.
+It employs more than 4,500 staff across 73 sites and serves a population of over a million people.

+History

+The Trust was established in 2002 as the Cheshire and Wirral Partnership NHS Trust.
+They achieved NHS foundation trust status in July 2007.

 In July 2013 the trust selected Ryhurst Ltd as preferred bidder for a comprehensive range of Facilities Management services in a partnership which will last for an initial 15-year period, with an option to extend for a further five years.